RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/_index.md

 Update the configuration of an active database and perform an additional action.

-If called with the `dry_run` URL query string, the function will validate the bdb object against the existing bdb, but will not invoke the state machine that will update it.
+If called with the `dry_run` URL query string, the function will validate the [BDB object]({{<relref "/rs/references/rest-api/objects/bdb">}}) against the existing database, but will not invoke the state machine that will update it.

 #### Required permissions